-The other information comprises the information included in the annual report, other than the financial statements and our Auditor's Report thereon.
-The directors are responsible for the other information.
+The other information comprises the information included in the group report and accounts, other than the financial statements and our auditor's report thereon.
+The directors are responsible for the other information contained within the annual report and accounts.

 Our opinion on the financial statements does not cover the other information and, except to the extent otherwise explicitly stated in this report, we do not express any form of assurance conclusion thereon.